Reconstructive Procedures

 Facial Trauma

-Nasal fractures are particularly common and an injury that Dr. Thompson is often called upon to manage.
+Nasal fractures are particularly common and an injury that our surgeons are often called upon to manage.
 Ideally, facial fractures are treated within one to two weeks, but sometimes more involved surgical procedures are required when displaced bones have been allowed to heal.

 Mohs Reconstruction

 A particularly common problem here in the mountain west is skin cancer.
 With so many sunny days each year as well as so many opportunities for outdoor enjoyment, it seems that almost everyone has either personal or indirect experience with some form of skin cancer.
-Reconstruction of facial defects following removal of skin cancers can be a challenging problem, but is something that Dr. Thompson specializes in and greatly enjoys.
-The pictures on this page are examples of various defects before and following reconstructive procedures.
-We provide these partly for your education, but also hopefully, as a strong motivator for appropriate skin care and protection.
+Reconstruction of facial defects following removal of skin cancers can be a challenging problem, but is something that our doctors specialize in and greatly enjoy.
+We are happy to help repair these defects and continue to promote sun protection as a motivator to avoid skin cancer.

 Mole Removal

 Moles come in various sizes, shapes, and colors.
 While most are benign, certain types are at increased risk for malignant transformation – meaning development of skin cancers such as melanoma.
 Any significant change in any feature of a mole warrants further investigation and sometimes removal of the mole.
-If you have a mole that has changed significantly or is exceptionally large, evaluation by Dr. Thompson or a dermatologist can be helpful in determining whether or not a biopsy is warranted.
-These types of evaluations and procedures are typically covered by insurance.
+If you have a mole that has changed significantly or is exceptionally large, evaluation by a dermatologist is recommended to determine if a biopsy is needed.
+These types of evaluations and procedures are typically covered by insurance if there is change or concern.
+If the mole is aesthetically unpleasing to the individual, we can remove it cosmetically as well.

 Scar Revision